slarmoo/.github/profile/webServices/startupWebSocket/startupWebSocket.md

 ## Go celebrate

 You did it!
 This is a significant milestone.
-Time to grab some friends, show them what you did, and celebrate by eating some cheese 🧀.
+You have completely implemented your startup!
+You are now an official Startup Founder.
+Time to grab some friends and throw a **Going Live** party.
+Show them what you have accomplished, and celebrate with sushi for everyone 🍣.